dsatt22/DataEngineeringLabs/beginner-pipelines/project1_policy_ingestion/README_template.md

-# 🚧 [Project Title Goes Here]
+# 🚧 Project 1 - Homeowners Policy Ingestion

 ## 📚 Overview
-_What is this project about?
-What problem does it solve?_
+This project focuses on cleaning, standardizing, and preparing homeowners and motor insurance policy data for ingestion into SQL Server.
+It represents the first step of a complete data engineering pipeline, taking raw CSV data, cleaning it with Python, and loading it into a structured SQL table.

+The same logic will later scale to Azure SQL Database and Synapse.

 ## 🧰 Tools & Technologies
-- Python 3.x
+- Python 3.x (pandas, pyodbc)
 - SQL Server / SSMS
 - Power BI
 - VS Code